-You also want to ensure that you’re getting the right amount of vitamins and minerals in your diet.
+First, you want to ensure that you’re getting the right amount of vitamins and minerals in your diet.
 Like other organs in your body, your eyes need vitamins and minerals to function properly.
-You want to ensure that your body is getting everything it needs to stay healthy.
+These include antioxidants, fatty acids, and zinc.
+You also need to be drinking enough water each day to hydrate the eyes and ensure proper blood flow.

-The same applies to your vision.
+You want to make sure your body is getting everything it needs to stay healthy.
 By simply adding the right vitamins, minerals and herbs into your diet, you can maintain healthy eyes and keep your vision in the best possible condition.

 William Bates Method

+Blinking rehydrates the eyes; it also gives your eyes a temporary break from focusing and helps to prevent eyestrain.
 If you spend a long time looking at a computer screen, ensure that you try to blink regularly.
 This will help your eyes to reset and reduce the chances of computer-induced eyestrain.

 Roll Your Eyes

 Rolling your eyes is easy and can really help with your vision.
 Plus, it can feel very satisfying.
 Like blinking, you don’t need to sit down and do this during a set exercise plan.
 Instead, you can do it at any time of the day.